laura9806/test-sure-back/README.md

 ## Project Description

 Sure Back is a financial management system that allows users to create accounts, login, logout, deposit, withdraw, and check their balance.
-It also includes an administration section for managing accounts and generating reports.

 ## Features